 "No, you are not.
 But if you want to have kids.
 Then we have to act now."

-"I can’t have a kid on 18.
+"I can’t have a kid at 18.
 And if I wait I’ll never have kids."
 I tell her, holding back my tears that I feel are on the verge of breaking through.

 I’m like my mom in that way, I always wanted kids.
 I find them facinating, but I don’t want them now.
 I want to get married and have a career...